 Reading with your Book Club?

 If you're reading Dividing Sword with your book club, make sure to download the free Discussion Questions printable!

 These 25 thought-provoking questions will jump-start your conversation and maybe even help you get to know each other a little better.
 (Warning, this printable includes major spoilers, so don't read the questions until you're finished the book!)

 Want to chat with the author?
 Contact me and I will do my best to meet for a video chat with your book club!

 About the Author

 Katrina is a follower of Jesus, a wife, a mom of four, and a Biblical Fiction author.
 She writes with a passion for New Testament History, especially first-century women.
 Her published books include Dividing Sword and As the Stars.

 This country girl grew up reading beneath the beautiful Canadian prairie skies with a dog by her side and a crunchy apple.
-She used her homeschooled upbringing to foster her love of writing, and though she didn't know it then, her ability to dive into research headfirst.
+She used her homeschooled upbringing to foster her love of writing and her ability to dive into research headfirst.

 When she's not writing, Katrina loves reading, camping, road trips, escape rooms, iced coffee at the park, and playing board games with friends.